-- Considered the appropriateness of the judgment that Expressions Parfumées and Fragrance Oils constitute separate CGUs and that the 2020 acquisitions are integrated to the Fragrance & Beauty and Taste & Wellbeing CGUs; - Assessed the discount rates used.
-In doing so, we involved our internal valuation specialists to assess the appropriateness of management's key inputs and methodology used in deriving the discount rates.
-This included benchmarking these inputs against available market data; - Evaluated the appropriateness of the long term growth rates applied to derive the terminal value by tracing them back to a prominent source of macroeconomic projections; - Tested the extent to which projected financial information can be reliably prepared by management by performing retrospective review to compare prior period forecasts with actual results and reviewed any budget revision; - Confirmed that forecasted cash flows were consistent with Board approved forecasts and analysed reasonably possible downside sensitivities; - Evaluated the reasonableness of cash flow projections by considering the potential effects related to the COVID-19 pandemic; - Evaluated the sensitivity in the valuation resulting from changes to the key assumptions applied.
+- Considered the appropriateness of the judgment that Expressions Parfumées and Fragrance Oils constitute separate CGUs and that the 2021 acquisitions are integrated to the Fragrance & Beauty and Taste & - Assessed the appropriateness of the discount rates used by involving our internal valuation specialists to evaluate the reasonableness of management's key inputs used in deriving the discount rates.
+This included benchmarking these inputs against available market data; - Evaluated the appropriateness of the long-term growth rates applied to derive the terminal value by tracing them back to a prominent source of macroeconomic projections; - Tested the extent to which projected financial information can be reliably prepared by management by performing retrospective review to compare prior period forecasts with actual results and reviewed any budget revision and considering management track record in delivering their forecast; - Confirmed that forecasted cash flows were consistent with Board approved forecasts and analysed reasonably possible downside sensitivities; - Evaluated the sensitivity in the valuation resulting from changes to the key assumptions applied.

 We audited the integrity of the impairment models and cash flow forecasts.
-We considered the compliance of management's impairment models with the requirements of IAS 36 "Impairment of Assets".
+We considered the compliance of management's impairment models with the requirements of IAS 36 Impairment of Assets.